-Impairment losses on the investments in a subsidiary is measured as the difference between cost and the current estimated recoverable amount.
-When the recoverable amount is less than the cost, an impairment is recognised within the income statement in 'Net gains/(losses) on investments in a subsidiary' and is reflected against the carrying amount of the impaired asset on the statement of financial position.
+Investment in a subsidiary is assessed for impairment when an indicator of impairment exists or, where no indicator exists, at each external reporting date.
+Impairment loss on investment in a subsidiary is measured as the difference between cost and the current estimated recoverable amount.
+When the recoverable amount is less than the cost, an impairment is recognised within the income statement in 'Net gains/(losses) on investment in a subsidiary' and is reflected against the carrying amount of the impaired asset on the statement of financial position.